 Northwestern's libraries hold more than 5 million volumes, 4.6 million microforms, and 94,000 current periodicals and serials.
 In addition, it boasts more than 700 databases and 6,000 electronic journals.

-Annual budget of more than $1.6 billion and more than $500 million in sponsored research.
+More than $500 million in sponsored research.